 Benefits of LCL shipping

-Affordable: LCL shipping was designed to ensure ocean freight service could transport small cargo.
+• Affordable: LCL shipping was designed to ensure ocean freight service could transport small cargo.
 Since the business does not use the entire container, they do not need to pay for it.
 This means LCL shipping is much cheaper than FCL shipping.
 Businesses that want to transport goods while being economical can use this option in shipping.

-Low risk: LCL shipping is relatively low risk.
+• Low risk: LCL shipping is relatively low risk.
 Many suppliers require businesses to purchase in bulk simply because they choose the FCL option.
 This increases the risk of cargo getting lost in transit.
 However, businesses can buy raw materials in smaller quantities with the LCL option.

-Small business-friendly: LCL is the ideal option for small businesses that need only to transport small quantities.
+• Small business-friendly: LCL is the ideal option for small businesses that need only to transport small quantities.
 In FCL shipping or air freight, the charges for transporting these goods would be astronomical, making the shipment expensive for the business.
 However, with LCL, the business can complete the shipment without the added expense.

-Working of LCL
+Drawbacks of LCL shipping

 There are four main steps in LCL shipment: